Crypto137/MHServerEmu/docs/Index.md

 - [Live Tuning](./Game/LiveTuning.md) - an overview of the live tuning system.
 - [Properties](./Game/Properties.md) - information about game properties (entity stats).

-## Networking
+## Network

 Information about client <-> server communication.

-- [Packet Structure](./Networking/PacketStructure.md) - an overview of the packet structure.
+- [Packet Structure](./Network/PacketStructure.md) - an overview of the packet structure.

-- [Authentication](./Networking/Authentication.md) - an overview of the authentication flow.
+- [Authentication](./Network/Authentication.md) - an overview of the authentication flow.

 ## Game Data